kberberi/mpiingrams/README.md

 ## Input Conversion

-Our implementation expects its input in a specific format that consists of a dictionary, mapping words to identifiers and their collection frequency, as well as documents compactly encoded as integer sequences.
+Our implementation expects its input in a specific format that consists of a dictionary, mapping words to identifiers and their counts, as well as documents compactly encoded as integer sequences.

 We provide a tool (`de.mpii.ngrams.io.ConvertText2Input) to convert plain-text